Rents Are Declining

 - Vacant properties are prone to vandalism.
 Tweakers are always looking out for vacant properties and tell tale signs of a property that has not been occupied in some time.
 The cost of a broken window, door or stolen appliances costs a lot of money.
 Not to mention the mental burden these vacant properties create.
 About 25% of properties that are vacant for more than 30 days are vandalized.

 Will I get a better tenant if I charge more than market rent?
 NO!
 NO!
 NO!
 There is no correlation between the amount of rent and tenant quality.
-Tenant quality is a function of background checks not rent.
+Tenant quality is a function of background checks.
+Not rent.

 How do you know if a property is priced correctly?
 We start by doing market comparisons from actual MLS data – not what Zillow thinks.
 We then begin measuring the amount of traffic we get from the MLS, electronic guest cards and video views.
 Generally, a property gets rented by about the 40 video views point.
+We update you every week and provide you with feedback.

 About how long does it take to find tenant for a property priced correctly?
 Properties priced at market will take about 2 weeks to find a tenant IF the property is clean AND we are not in the dead zone of November and December.